R-1 Religious visa in the United States

 If you have entered the United States on an R-1 religious visa and have lived there for 5 years, you can apply for a green card.

-Religious workers are persons who are authorized by the official religious organization to perform religious rites (priest, rabbi, etc.); people with a religious vocation (monks, nuns); professional religious workers with religious education; persons engaged in various spheres of religious activity (soloist in the church choir, missionary, church official, translator, etc.).
+Religious workers are persons who are authorized by the official religious organization to perform religious rites (priest, rabbi, etc.), people with a religious vocation (monks, nuns), professional religious workers with religious education, and persons engaged in various spheres of religious activity (soloist in the church choir, missionary, church official, translator, etc.).

 To obtain a visa to the United States, R-1 must meet the following criteria: